ga-curriculum/universal-resources/deployment/flask-deployment/README.md

 ## Updating your deployed site

-Your app will update automatically whenever you push the the `main` branch of your application.
+Your app will update automatically whenever you push the the `main` branch on GitHub.